manhtai/manhtai.github.io/content/about.md

 draft: false
 ---

-A place to write down my finding about interesting things that I found.
+A place to write down interesting things that I found, mainly about coding and stuffs.